of the Interreg V Interneuron project

 The Bernstein Center Freiburg is a central research facility for Computational Neuroscience and Neurotechnology at the University of Freiburg.
 It was established in 2010 as the central scientific facility to coordinate computational neuroscience and neurotechnology research at the University of Freiburg.
 At the BCF we define computational neuroscience as the hypothesis driven research approach to unravel mechanisms of brain function and dysfunction using theory, simulation and experiment in a complementing, synergistic fashion.

 In a context where pharmaceutical companies outsource pre-clinical research activities to focus on clinical phase studies, Medalis is a fully integrated drug research centre.
-Medalis has four main lines of action: i) the search for drugs related to our scientific project, ii) the development of platforms providing the equipment adapted to our research, iii) technology transfer to the industrial world, iv) innovative training programs in drug research.
+Medalis has four main lines of action: i) the search for drugs related to their scientific project, ii) the development of platforms providing the equipment adapted to their research, iii) technology transfer to the industrial world, iv) innovative training programs in drug research.

 The University of Strasbourg is a leading research institution with 72 research units which encompass all disciplinary fields.
 A centre of excellence in biology, biotechnology, medicine, chemistry and material physics, the University also actively participates in the development of social sciences and humanities.
 In addition, Strasbourg offers 60 international dual degrees in partnership with universities around the world.
 As a member of Eucor, it also gives its students the opportunity to complete binational or trinational courses at its Swiss and German partner universities (Karlsruhe, Basel and Freiburg-im-Breisgau).
 The university is committed to promoting student mobility and has many cooperation agreements with institutions in Europe and beyond.